sofonyas66/cyber-command-suite-main/README.md

 1. Create the database/tables by applying migrations in the `supabase/migrations` directory to your Supabase project.
 2. Deploy functions (or run the local Supabase emulation) and set `SUPABASE_SERVICE_ROLE_KEY` in the function environment.
 3. Add an integration in the UI and copy the webhook URL from the integration modal; configure that in Splunk alerts.

-If you want, I can add a small script to help deploy migrations and functions locally — should I add that next?